F5Networks/f5-ci-docs/docs/kubernetes/asp-k-ephemeral-store.rst

 .. important::

    Data in the ephemeral store is **intentionally not persisted**.
-   It may be lost if enough ephemeral store pods fail simultaneously.
+   Enough ephemeral store pods failing simultaneously can result in data loss.

 Next Steps
 ----------